gensx-inc/gensx/website/home/_posts/why-react-is-the-best-backend-workflow-engine.md

 ### Composition Over Abstraction

-I recently looked at a framework that with a rather cute and clean hero example:
+I recently looked at a framework with a rather cute and clean hero example:

 ```ts
 new Agent(..., new Memory(), new RAG());
 ```

 Anyone who has spent meaningful time building in this space knows this reeks of over-abstraction.
 This is akin to saying `new DatabaseSchema()` with no additional parameters.
 It is nonsensical.
-Fundamentally, many problems in AI are tightly coupled your use-case and application-specific data model.
+Fundamentally, many problems in AI are tightly coupled to your use-case and application-specific data model.
 Flashy abstraction will have you feeling good on day one but pulling your hair out on day 10.

-With GenSX, you use reusable components and compose them together.
+With GenSX, you build reusable components and compose them together.
 This happens via React-style children functions that make data dependencies explicit, and shows the entirety of the data pipeline at a glance.

 Consider this GenSX component that takes a list of hacker news stories and produces an LLM-generated summary and sentiment analysis over each one: